 Dishonest work on examinations is a serious offense as is plagiarism, the act of using source material of other persons (either published or unpublished) without following the accepted techniques of crediting, or the submission for credit of work not the individual's to whom credit is given.
 Neither offense will be tolerated by the University and appropriate disciplinary action will result.
 Additional guidelines on procedures in these matters may be found in the Office of the Dean of Students.
 Plagiarism is lying, cheating, and stealing.
-The Student Creed developed and adopted by the MSU Student Government reinforces the discouragement of plagiarism and other unethical behaviors.
+The Student Creed developed and adopted by the MSU

+Student Government reinforces the discouragement of plagiarism and other unethical behaviors.
 The first statement of the Creed reads, "As an MSU student, I pledge not to lie, cheat, steal, or help anyone else to do so."
 Violation of this policy will result in the student receiving a failing grade for this course.
 Furthermore, do not take pictures of any exam given in this course.
 That appears to be an attempt at Academic dishonesty, and will be treated as such.
 If you do not understand this, please ask me to clarify.

 Student conduct: The MSU Code of Student Conduct will be strictly followed.
 Briefly, this means that any student conduct that is intentionally rude, disruptive, threatening, harassing, or has the purpose or end result of interfering with an individual's academic or work performance will not be tolerated.
-Such behavior undermines University Policy interferes with the educational process.
+This includes any behavior that interferes with your instructors ability to conduct class.
+Such behavior undermines University Policy and interferes with the educational process.
 Violators will be appropriately dealt with at the discretion of the instructor.
-This may include dismissal from the course without credit and disciplinary action from the appropriate University officials.
+This may include dismissal from the course without credit, a final course of "F" and disciplinary action from the appropriate University officials.
 "MSU actively promotes the philosophy that students are responsible for their own lives and learn responsibility when they bear the consequences of their actions and inactions."

 Presentations require that you dress appropriately.
 Simply follow the instructions given for each assignment.
 During class, you will be allowed to wear a cap if it is considered not to be a disruption or inappropriate by the instructor.
 Please do not wear the hood of your hoodie pulled up during class.
+Please do not wear shorts on the day you present.
 If you are unclear concerning appropriate clothing, please ask me to clarify.